POSTED BY February 21, 2019 COMMENTS (28)ON

 The simple approach you can take is, that apart from 4-6 months of your monthly expenses, you can park rest of the money at least in short term debt mutual funds (earns around 8% per annum, with better taxation than a FD) and deploy the rest amount as per your financial goals in other avenues and let it go out of your bank account and your sight.

 The 6 months’ worth of emergency fund can be broken into 2 parts, where you can keep one part in saving account and other parts into a liquid fund (earns 6.5-7% and available in 24 hours notice).
 This is a far better arrangement compared to just leaving all the money in saving bank account.

 I don’t see many people talking about this 2nd point often and its related to behavioral finance.
 This is a very big topic, which deserves a whole book, but I will try to cover it quickly here.

 Money is like water, it finds its own direction, if you don’t give it one!

 Our mind works in a very different manner when we have money lying in front of us.
 Supply creates its own demand is one of the principles of economics and very much applicable to money.
 If you have money in a savings account, you can be sure that your mind will come up with every possible reason to spend it.

 So if money is lying around in your saving bank account, which can be easily accessed then,

 In short, your spendings will increase sub-consciously

-Human mind is very interesting.
+The human mind is very interesting.
 You always feel that you are in control of your spendings, but research on this topic has shown that we humans are our own enemy.
-Its extremely tough to be in control and think rationally about spending’s specially when you have the excess supply of money.
+It’s extremely tough to be in control and think rationally about spending’s especially when you have the excess supply of money.